The US wants startups to get a piece of the $16 billion spent on space tech – TechCrunch

 As the demand for new tech grows, there’s no shortage of innovations Roper would like to see from private industry.
 From new autonomous innovations that could help co-pilot spacecraft to technology for refueling and in-space maneuverability, and reusable equipment from boosters to other components that can bring costs down.

-Roper also acknowledged that the Pentagon has a long way to go to “hack the acquisition system” when it comes to dual use technologies.
+Roper also acknowledged that the Pentagon has a long way to go to “hack the acquisition system” when it comes to dual-use technologies.

-Entrepreneurs have pointed out that one of the biggest obstacles to the growth of the commercial space industry has been the inability of the US government to open up the technology for use by private industry.
+Entrepreneurs have pointed out that one of the biggest obstacles to the growth of the commercial space industry has been the inability of the U.S. government to open up the technology for use by private industry.

 Roper hopes to change that.
 “We want to use our military dollars, our mission, and potentially our certifications to help get you there without changing your core product,” he said.
-“If you succeed as a commercial success, then then we succeed as well, because now we’ve got a great tech partner, that hopefully we can continue to come to to solve problems in future.
+“If you succeed as a commercial success, then we succeed as well, because now we’ve got a great tech partner, that hopefully we can continue to come to to solve problems in future.
 The thing that we’ll want to understand early on is how our military market and all those benefits I just mentioned, how can they help you get to commercial success?
 And what is it that we not need to do to pull you off that trajectory?”

-Contracts with AFWERX are fixed price and progress as companies hit certain milestones on the product roadmap.
+Contracts with AFWERX are fixed-price and progress as companies hit certain milestones on the product roadmap.
 These orders increase incrementally as the technology proves itself, so a contract could start with the delivery of a prototype, then experimental usage, then a commercial contract, then broad adoption.
 “What we’re looking to do is see if you can move the ball forward on your technology, and if you do, then we do another contract.
 We step you up our process,” Roper said.

 Roper sees the project as nothing less than the evolution of the aerospace and defense industry.

 “We have a lot of amazing companies today that helped build stealth bombers and space planes and all sorts of awesome stuff.
 They’re defense companies and we still need them,” Roper said.
-“What we’re hoping to help build in this century is a set fo new companies that are just tech companies.
+“What we’re hoping to help build in this century is a set of new companies that are just tech companies.
 They’re not defense, purely, and they’re not commercial purely.
 They’re just technology companies and they do a bit of business on both sides.”